 We accept that school improvement is the responsibility of all and have an established systematic approach to consultation across the school community to involve pupils, parents, staff and other partners.

-Annual questionnaires are distributed prior to the formation of the improvement plan for the next session in order to take account of views from various stakeholders and to inform priorities for the forthcoming session and the next few years.
+Consultation takes place annually with the Parent Council and the Parent Forum prior to the formation of the improvement plan in order to take account of views from various stakeholders and to inform the priorities for the next session.
+A copy of the school improvement plan can be viewed in the school office.